 Hip Dysplasia

-Hip dysplasia is incredibly common with large dogs that have long legs and a long spine — such as your GSD.
-It can be both a genetically influenced condition, as well as brought on by environmental factors — such as diet and lag of exercise.
+Hip dysplasia is incredibly common in large dogs that have long legs and a long spine, such as your GSD.
+It can be both a genetically influenced condition and brought on by environmental factors such as diet and lack of exercise.

-Obesity is one of the leading causes of hip dysplasia, and can be prevented by limiting the amount of food you’re giving to your dog to the amounts we’ve outlined in this article.
-Amino acids rich food like Blue Buffalo Wilderness could help your german shepherds.
+Obesity is one of the leading causes of hip dysplasia and can be prevented by limiting the amount of food you’re giving to your dog to the amounts we’ve outlined in this article.
+Amino acid-rich foods like Blue Buffalo Wilderness could help your German shepherds.

 Cherry Eye